Updated: Jun 30

 Joanna Newsom - Have One On Me (2010)

 Its predecessor Ys was disturbing in its beauty like an impressionist artwork to be admired from a distance.
 In Have One on Me, Newsom sings with more clarity, more purpose, (and alongside marginally less harp).
 Yet her music remains an unsolvable puzzle much like overhearing a deep conversation between strangers.
-It’s folksy but bluesy, it's meticulously designed but structurally elusive, it's the most approachable of Newsom’s work but utterly impenetrable without an open mind.
+It’s folksy but bluesy, it's meticulously designed but structurally elusive, it's some of the most approachable of Newsom’s work but utterly impenetrable without an open mind.
 Avant-garde could be one way to describe it.
 One of the greatest albums ever produced could be another.

 Kali Uchis - Isolation (2018)